To see updates on 2020 speakers, entertainment, vendors, door prizes and more, visit our FACEBOOK page HERE.

-Keynote Speaker: Colorado's Lt.
-Governor Dianne Primavera
+Our Keynote Speaker was: Colorado's Lt.
+Governor Dianne Primavera!

 Dianne is a leading patient advocate who has spent three decades fighting for every Coloradan’s access to quality, affordable health care.
+She was great!

 Why are the IX Power Foundation and IX Power Clean Water involved in International Women's Day?